LilZloty/LilZloty/README.md

 Currently, i am trying to learn Blockchain Development on Ethereum and Solana using Solidity <br>
-all my knowledge in front-end web development is used thats the beauty of it, both are compatible and necessary.
+all my knowledge in front-end web development is used, thats the beauty of it, both are compatible and necessary.

 <hr></hr>